 If you are looking for a no-nonsense, simple, clear iPhone 12 case, the Spigen Ultra Hybrid is the ticket.
 It's about as basic as it gets, and its price tag reflects its straightforward design.
 Though we tested several clear plastic models in this review, the Spigen is one of the most flexible and scratch-resistant options.
 This means it's easy to put on and take off your phone, which is nice for folks who frequently remove their case.
 It also offers a bit of protection for the screen with its raised lip.

-Like many options we tested, the Spigen has raised buttons on the side to aid in operating the side buttons on the iPhone.
-Unfortunately, these buttons are difficult to operate, and they often didn't respond to our initial touch; a bit of force was required to affect the phone buttons through this case.
-Also, if you are looking for a case with a bit more pizzazz, this is not the choice for you.
+Like other models in the test group, the Spigen has raised buttons on the side to aid in operating the side buttons on the iPhone.
+Unfortunately, operating these buttons is difficult.
+We found they frequently didn't respond to our initial touch; a bit of force was necessary to affect the phone buttons through this case.
+Those who desire a phone case with a touch of pizzazz should look elsewhere.
 This award winner is all about the basics of design and aesthetics.

 Weight: 2.4 ounces | Dimensions: 6.3 x 3.3 x 0.6 inches